SteamOS: SteamOS 2.0

-Since then, outlets such as Ars Technica have revisited the SteamOS since its initial debut, offering observations on the platform's growth, pros, and cons.
+Since then, outlets such as Ars Technica have revisited SteamOS since its initial debut, offering observations on the platform's growth, pros, and cons.
 Both Falcon Northwest and Origin PC, computer manufacturers that were planning on offering Steam Machine hardware, opted to not ship a SteamOS-enabled machine in 2015 due to limitations of SteamOS over Windows; Falcon Northwest said they would still consider shipping machines with SteamOS in the future if performance improves.